angus135/hil-rig-mcu-firmware/src/rtos/README.md

 - The build system (for example CMake) must define `TEST_BUILD` for unit-test targets so that:

-    - The stubbed RTOS types and prototypes in `rtos.h` are exposed instead of the real FreeRTOS headers.
+    - The stubbed RTOS types and prototypes in `rtos_config` are exposed instead of the real FreeRTOS headers.

     - The `stub_*.c` implementation files are compiled and linked into the test executable.